Growth-Controlled Twinning and Magnetic Anisotropy in CeSb$_2$: Results and discussion

-Measurements along directions rotated by $45\degree$ (d$_1$ and d$_2$) also agree well with the FP-model predictions (solid horizontal lines) when the saturation values $M(2.2~\text{T})$ measured along m$_1$ and m$_2$ (dotted horizontal lines) are used as inputs for the FP model, as shown in Fig.~\ref{fig:Cryst3_4_half_2_d1d2_curves}.
+Measurements along directions rotated by $45^\circ$ (d$_1$ and d$_2$) also agree well with the FP-model predictions (solid horizontal lines) when the saturation values $M(2.2~\text{T})$ measured along m$_1$ and m$_2$ (dashed horizontal lines) are used as inputs for the FP model, as shown in Fig.~\ref{fig:Cryst3_4_half_2_d1d2_curves}.

 To gain insight into the structure of the twinning domains, we compared twinning ratios of differently cut samples.
-Crystal~4 ($\approx300~\mu$m thick) was cleaved parallel to the $ab$ plane into two halves, which showed significantly different twinning ratios determined from $M(H)$ measurements: half-1, $x=0.867$; half-2, $x=0.931$.
-These values bracket the twinning ratios derived for the intact crystal from the rotational measurements ($x=0.907$ (FP) and $x=0.886$ (PM)) as expected.
-This result, combined with the overall low degree of twinning in the sample, supports the picture of macroscopic, plate-like twinning domains\,--\,or, at least, independently twinned adjacent layers within the $ab$ plane.
+Crystal~4 ($\approx300~\mu$m thick) was cleaved parallel to the $ab$ plane into two halves, which showed significantly different twinning ratios determined from $M(H)$ measurements: half-1, $x=0.87$; half-2, $x=0.93$.
+These values bracket the twinning ratios derived for the intact crystal from the rotational measurements ($x=0.89$) as expected.
+This result, combined with the overall low degree of twinning in the sample, supports the picture of macroscopic, platelike twinning domains---or, at least, independently twinned adjacent layers within the $ab$ plane.

-In the FP regime, a cut sample from Crystal~3 (named Crystal~3~cut), representing roughly 10~\% of the original plate surface and which was cut perpendicular to the $ab$ plane, yielded $x=0.562$ (Fig.~\ref{fig:rotational_measurements}) and $x=0.549$ in the PM regime, compared to $x=0.585$ (PM) for the intact crystal.
-If the twinning domains were perfectly plate-like, extending parallel to the $ab$ plane through the full crystal with alternating $90\degree$ rotations, no change in $x$ would be expected upon cutting perpendicular to the $ab$ plane.
+A cut sample from crystal~3 (named crystal~3~cut), representing roughly 10~\% of the original plate surface and which was cut perpendicular to the $ab$ plane, yielded $x=0.55$ in both rotational measurement regions (Fig.~\ref{fig:rotational_measurements}) compared to $x=0.59$ (PM) for the intact crystal.
+If the twinning domains were perfectly platelike, extending parallel to the $ab$ plane through the full crystal with alternating $90^\circ$ rotations, no change in $x$ would be expected upon cutting perpendicular to the $ab$ plane.
 The slight variation between the cut and intact values does not exclude this scenario but may also indicate partial twinning within individual plates, as suggested by Miyake \textit{et al.}~\cite{Miyake_CeSb2_magnetic_switch_2025}.
-The small deviations in $x$ for Crystal~3~cut between the FP and PM regimes can again be attributed to fitting uncertainties inherent in the simplified FP model and/or to systematic errors associated with the DC scan mode of the MPMS.
+Some deviations in $x$ between crystal 3 cut and crystal~3 may also arise from systematic uncertainties in the dc scan mode of the MPMS3, where imperfect centering and deviations from the ideal dipole response function can lead to small scaling errors in the extracted magnetic moment.